-Step 3: Double click on object you wish to resize, then click another time to activate resizing.
-Drag your mouse to change object size or style (HTML Picture)
+Step 3: Double click on object you wish to resize, then change width and height.

 11.1.5 Custom object linking with telnet or other protocol

 This feature allows you to link your eve topology object with external source.
 It can be web site or other protocol like Telnet to call out console for external object.